loda-lang/loda-programs/oeis/list2.md

 * [A134429](http://oeis.org/A134429) ([program](134/A134429.asm)): Array read by rows: row n lists 4 terms: k, m, k, m where k = 8n+3 and m = -8n -5.
 * [A134430](http://oeis.org/A134430) ([program](134/A134430.asm)): Period 4: repeat [1, -2, -2, 1].
 * [A134432](http://oeis.org/A134432) ([program](134/A134432.asm)): Sum of entries in all the arrangements of the set {1,2,...,n} (to n=0 there corresponds the empty set).
+* [A134437](http://oeis.org/A134437) ([program](134/A134437.asm)): Number of cells in the 2nd rows of all deco polyominoes of height n.
+A deco polyomino is a directed column-convex polyomino in which the height, measured along the diagonal, is attained only in the last column.
 * [A134441](http://oeis.org/A134441) ([program](134/A134441.asm)): Last two digits of primes of form 4n+1 (A002144), excluding 5.
 Leading 0's omitted.
 * [A134442](http://oeis.org/A134442) ([program](134/A134442.asm)): Last two digits of primes of form 4n+3 (A002145).
 Leading 0's omitted.
 * [A134444](http://oeis.org/A134444) ([program](134/A134444.asm)): (A000012 * A128174 + A128174 * A000012) - A000012.